RHEL BasedRocky Linux

 Install LibreOffice on Rocky Linux 9

 In this tutorial, we will show you how to install LibreOffice on Rocky Linux 9.
-For those of you who didn’t know, LibreOffice is a free and open-source office suite and is often considered a good alternative to the Microsoft Office suite.
-It offers impressive features, a user-friendly interface, comprehensive, and compatibility with MS Office files.
-LibreOffice is available for Windows, macOS, and Linux operating systems, and it can be downloaded and installed for free from the LibreOffice website.
+For those of you who didn’t know, LibreOffice is a free and open-source office suite that provides a comprehensive range of productivity tools similar to Microsoft Office.
+It was developed by The Document Foundation, a non-profit organization dedicated to promoting open-source office software.
+LibreOffice is available for various operating systems, including Windows, macOS, and Linux, making it accessible to a wide range of users.

 This article assumes you have at least basic knowledge of Linux, know how to use the shell, and most importantly, you host your site on your own VPS.
 The installation is quite simple and assumes you are running in the root account, if not you may need to add ‘sudo‘ to the commands to get root privileges.
 I will show you the step-by-step installation of LibreOffice on Rocky Linux.
 9.